nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 This tells you what is the subdirectory path for that specific process call (sometimes called task).

 !!! note

     Nextflow creates a separate unique subdirectory for each process call.
 It stages the relevant input files, script, and other helper files there, and writes any output files and logs there as well.

-Here we find the following log files:
+If we look inside the subdirectory, we find the following log files:

 -   **`.command.begin`**: Metadata related to the beginning of the execution of the process task
 -   **`.command.err`**: Error messages (stderr) emitted by the process task